Keith-Poncardas/hr360/README.md

 ## Description
 This project was develop by Keith Ralph Robles Poncardas.
-This project is a client-side-only HR Management System (or similar application) developed using Express.js.
+This project is a client-side-only HR Management System developed using Express.js.
 The design was originally created in Figma and later converted into code.
 There is no backend setup included in this application; it focuses solely on the frontend functionality.

 ## Prerequisites
 Before installing, ensure you have the following installed on your system: